• Skip to primary navigation

 }

-Note: When using fileOutputStream, be careful to pass in false as a parameter if the file already exists and contains data.
+Note: When using fileOutputStream, pass in false as a parameter if the file already exists and contains data.
 Otherwise, the data will be overwritten and lost!

 Creating Java file using Java NIO Files.createFile() method